 areas of expertise

 Mr. Goldberg counsels clients on all matters involving data – from collection and monetization to security and incident prevention.
-He helps clients evaluate the legality of their proposed projects, develop data protection programs and policies, conduct due diligence on fundraising and acquisitions, and respond to data breaches and regulatory inquiries.
-He is at the forefront of privacy and data security law, regularly advising clients on the EU General Data Protection Regulation (GDPR) and the new California Consumer Privacy Act (CCPA), effective January 2020.
+He helps clients evaluate the legality of their proposed projects and products, develop data protection programs and policies, conduct due diligence on fundraising and acquisitions, and respond to data breaches and regulatory inquiries.
+He is at the forefront of privacy and data security law, regularly advising clients on the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 Prior to joining Frankfurt Kurnit, Mr. Goldberg worked at BakerHostetler and Bryan Cave, where he litigated in federal and state courts.
 He also helped launch a technology startup, which was acquired by a multi-national company in 2016.
 Mr. Goldberg combines his litigation roots, technical understanding of technology, and insider’s perspective on entrepreneurship to deliver cost-effective representation for his clients.

 Mr. Goldberg is a graduate of UCLA and USC School of Law.
 He is certified as an Information Privacy Professional (CIPP/US) and admitted to practice in California.